Alphaville (band): Legacy

 Alphaville's song "Forever Young" was featured in the movie Listen to Me (1989) featuring Kirk Cameron in one of his first film roles.
 "Forever Young" was played in a high school prom-related scene in the 2004 film Napoleon Dynamite.
-"Forever Young" was also featured in the Canadian movie 1987 (2014).
+"Forever Young" was also featured in the Canadian movie 1987 (2014), as well as a 2014 episode of Regular Show, Skip's Story.

-Swedish melodic metal band Embraced did a cover of "Big in Japan" on their 1998 Album Amorous Anathema.
-In 2000, Guano Apes covered "Big in Japan" in their second full-length album, Don't Give Me Names.
-In 2008, "Big in Japan" was featured in the commercial for the Swedish TV show Stor i Japan (Translated: Big in Japan) and was also used several times within the show, using different cover versions as the opening theme.
-VH1 Classic's show 120 Minutes often features the song.

-In the first part of 2006, Australian guitar band Youth Group took their remake of "Forever Young" to No. 1 in the Official Australian Charts, thanks in part to exposure the track had received from being on popular US TV series The O.C. and its fifth TV soundtrack CD, Music from the OC: Mix 5.
+In 2006, Australian guitar band Youth Group took their remake of "Forever Young" to No. 1 in the Official Australian Chart.

 "Young Forever" is the fourth single by American hip hop rapper Jay-Z from his album The Blueprint 3 on the Roc Nation label.
-The song was produced by rapper Kanye West.
 It is a mild rework of Alphaville's 1984 song "Forever Young": the original melody is retained, Mr Hudson sings the original lyrics (primarily during the chorus), and Jay-Z raps in place of the verses.

-Despite their commercial success in the United Kingdom in the 1980s, Alphaville has never performed live in the UK.
+In 2024, Alphaville's single "Forever Young" gained popularity on the social media app TikTok, 40 years after the song's release.
+"Forever Young" gained so much popularity via the app, that the song reached No. 1 on the U.S. Billboard Top 100 chart and stayed there for 10 weeks.
+TikTok was widely credited for the gain in popularity of the song in 2024.